Skip to content Skip to footer

 Climate change journalist Emily Atkin writes HEATED.
 As you can imagine, it’s informative and spicy.
 Here’s the elevator pitch: “It is not your fault that the planet is burning.
 Your air conditioner, your hamburger, your gas-powered car—these aren’t the reasons we only have about a decade to prevent irreversible climate catastrophe.
 No; the majority of the blame for the climate emergency lies at the feet of the greedy, the cowardly, the power-hungry, and the apathetic.
 And that’s why I created this newsletter: to expose and explain the forces behind past and present inaction on the most existential threat of our time.”
 Sign up here.

-The only newsroom focused on exploring solutions at the intersections of climate and justice is Grist.
-You’re probably familiar with this platform.
-They’re quite popular, and the content they put out is well respected within the space.
+Probably the only newsroom focused on exploring solutions at the intersections of climate and justice is Grist.
+You’re most likely familiar with this platform.
 Grist tells stories of climate solutions and a just future.
 They believe in using the power of storytelling to illuminate the way toward a better world.
 And the best part?
 They offer a wide variety of newsletters for all kinds of occasions.
 Looking for a daily dose of climate optimism?
 They have the Beacon for that.
 A weekly roundup of stories?
 The Weekly.
-Need some green advice?
-A biweekly Ask Umbra would be perfect.
 So check out their offerings and sign up here.

 For something a lil’ different